 The HIV Vif protein acts as a key antagonist of A3G and as such it plays a major role in promoting efficient viral infection.
 Vif counteracts A3G according to two distinct mechanisms that concur in reducing its intracellular levels: direct protein degradation and protein translation inhibition.
-While mechanisms leading to A3G degradation through the recruitment of an E3 ubiquitin ligase complex by Vif are well understood, little is known concerning its translational regulation by Vif.
-Recently, we showed that the 5'-UTR of A3G mRNA, and specifically the SL2-SL3 domain, was required for the Vif-induced translation inhibition of A3G (42).
-In the present study, we report that a highly conserved uORF embedded within these structures plays a crucial role in modulating A3G translation both under physiological conditions and during Vif-mediated translation repression.
+While mechanisms leading to A3G degradation through the recruitment of an E3 ubiquitin ligase complex by Vif are well-understood, little is known concerning its translational regulation by Vif.
+Recently, we showed that the 5'-UTR of A3G mRNA, specifically the SL2-SL3 domain, was required for the Vif-induced translation inhibition of A3G [42].
+In the present study, we reported that a highly conserved uORF embedded within these structures plays a crucial role in modulating A3G translation both under physiological conditions and during Vif-mediated translation repression.

-Here, we showed that translation of A3G was significantly increased when the uORF was disrupted (deletion of the uORF or substitution of the uAUG) (Figure 3), indicating that the uORF is indeed a repressive element, as previously observed for several other genes like the tyrosine kinases HCK (Hematopoietic Cell Kinase), LCK (Lymphocyte specific protein tyrosine Kinase), ZAP70 (Zeta chain of T cell receptor Associated Protein 70 kDa), YES1 (yes proto-oncogene 1, Src family tyrosine kinase) or the oncogenes MDM2 (Murine Double Minute 2) and CDK4 (Cyclin Dependent Kinase 4) (68).
-Generally, the presence of uORFs modulates ribosome access to the downstream ORF and can reduce its translational efficiency by 30-48% (54).
-While current data do not suggest that A3 are oncogenes, recent literature clearly showed that A3A and A3B are active on cancer genomes and may impact tumor progression (69).
-Previous studies found that A3G is overexpressed in patients with diffuse large B-cells leukemia (70) and in pancreatic cancers (71).
-While cancer development is multifactorial, it is tempting to speculate that cells evolved to limit their expression and that the uORF in the 5'-UTR of A3G mRNA may participate to this repression/regulation.
-Endogenous retroelements, such as ERV, LINE-1, or Alu elements (~42 % of the human genome) (72, 73) are also finely regulated to avoid genetic diseases and cancers (74, 75).
-Interestingly, A3 proteins have evolved to protect hosts from the genomic instability caused by retroelements (76) and have been shown to counteract LINE-1 and Alu retrotransposition (77-83).
-Translational control of mRNA is an important feature of innate immunity but even if the mechanisms remain ill-defined, fine-tuning of their expression must be advantageous for the cell integrity.
+Here, we showed that the translation of A3G was significantly increased when the uORF was disrupted (deletion of the uORF or substitution of the uAUG) (Figure 3), indicating that the uORF is indeed a repressive element, as previously observed for several other genes like the tyrosine kinases hematopoietic cell kinase (HCK), lymphocyte-specific protein tyrosine kinase (LCK), Zeta-chain of T cell receptor associated protein 70 kDa (ZAP70), and YES proto-oncogene 1, Src family tyrosine kinase (YES1), or the oncogenes murine double minute 2 (MDM2) and cyclin-dependent kinase 4 (CDK4) [68].
+Generally, the presence of uORFs modulates ribosome access to the downstream ORF and can reduce its translational efficiency by 30-48% [54].
+While current data do not suggest that A3 are oncogenes, recent literature clearly showed that A3A and A3B are active in cancer genomes and may impact tumor progression [69].
+Previous studies found that A3G was overexpressed in patients with diffuse large B-cell leukemia [70] and in pancreatic cancers [71].
+While cancer development is multifactorial, it is tempting to speculate that cells evolved to limit their expression and that the uORF in the 5'-UTR of A3G mRNA may participate in this repression/regulation.
+Endogenous retroelements, such as ERV, LINE-1, or Alu elements (~42% of the human genome) [72,73] are also finely regulated to avoid genetic diseases and cancers [74,75].
+Interestingly, A3 proteins have evolved to protect hosts from the genomic instability caused by retroelements [76] and have been shown to counteract LINE-1 and Alu retrotransposition [77-83].
+The translational control of mRNA is an important feature of innate immunity but even if the mechanisms remain ill-defined, a fine-tuning of their expression must be advantageous for cell integrity.